-Verruca are most commonly seen in children and young adults. but anyone is vulnerable to them.
+Verrucas are most commonly seen in children and young adults, but anyone is vulnerable to them.
 It is possible to develop an immunity against the virus, but most people remain susceptible.

 The most common appearance is that of a small cauliflower-type growth on the soles of your feet with tiny black dots.
 If it is painful when you pinch the area (like when you squeeze a spot), you are likely to have a Verruca.
 They can start as a single dot, and if left untreated, may spread into a cluster of small warts.

 Verrucas are harmless, but can be uncomfortable and painful if they develop on a weight bearing part of the foot.
 In addition, hard skin (callus) can form over the top of the Verruca, increasing the discomfort in this area.
 There are also some strains of the virus that spread very quickly and can look unsightly.